FineFindus/eyedropper/README.md

 ## Features

 - Pick a Color
-- Edit a color using hex values or RGBA Sliders
+- Edit a color using hex values
 - Parse RGBA/ARGB Colors
 - View colors in RGB, HSV, HSL, CMYK, XYZ and CIE-Lab formats